Brands

 A pioneer in the field of diagnostic tests, Dr A Velumani, Founder of Thyrocare, said that his brand was hyper-focused on a single problem statement.

 “I focused on a 15 gram gland in the human body to build a business valued at $1.5 billion…my advice to entrepreneurs is don’t chase four rabbits at once, else you will end up with none,” said Dr A Velumani in a conversation with Founder and CEO of YourStory, Shradha Sharma.
-His advice to entrepreneurs to develop patience, maturity, and frugality resonated with all those present at the opening fireside chat of the maiden edition of Tamil Nadu Story 2024.
+His advice to entrepreneurs to develop patience, maturity, and frugality resonated with all those present at the opening fireside chat of the third edition of Tamil Nadu Story 2024.

 Building in efficiency and frugality from the word get-go has been a game-changer for Thyrocare, and was responsible for bringing down the overall costs of diagnostic tests in India, as determined by a Chennaiyin, said Dr Velumani.